 New Name, New Look

-Based on feedback we received from initial research, we knew the name change was necessary.
-We explored different acronym based names, in addition to names based on action words.
+Based on the feedback we received from the initial research, we knew the name change was necessary.
+We explored different acronym-based names, in addition to names based on action words.
 We knew the focus should be on the 8 counties that the board serves.
 Ultimately, we settled on Southern Tier 8 Regional Board.
 ST8 was similar to the previous STE and we were able to gain approval from the board and keep everyone comfortable during the transition.

 We used the collateral as an opportunity to play with a dynamic treatment of the logo.
 The bold “8” loaned itself easily into a blank canvas to showcase regional photography.
 This gave us the opportunity to depict imagery from the different counties.

 When approaching the new web design, it was important to provide a better user experience for the viewer.
 While the old site had valuable content, it was hard to navigate and did not engage the viewer.
 We resolved this by adding more imagery that reflected real people involved in the organization and landscapes from the region.
 This made the site more inviting to the user and encouraged them to dig deeper in the site.

 We also added a News section, where people involved in the organization could easily share content across social media platforms.
 The addition of an accomplishments page drove home the success stories the organization had been involved in, providing case studies of how their funding could be successful and really benefit the area.